helm/charts/stable/sysdig/README.md

 # Sysdig

-[Sysdig Cloud](https://www.sysdig.com/) is a container native monitoring and troubleshooting platform.
+[Sysdig Monitor](https://www.sysdig.com/) is a container native monitoring and troubleshooting platform.

 ## Introduction

-This chart adds the Sysdig Cloud Agent to all nodes in your cluster via a DaemonSet.
+This chart adds the Sysdig Monitor Agent to all nodes in your cluster via a DaemonSet.

 ## Prerequisites